ziehro/ComputerSciencePortfolio_Chris_Ziehr/README.md

   </tr>
 </table>

 **Description**: An Android app for collecting and reviewing beach data.
-Users can select a beach on an interactive map and input various attributes and images.
+Users can select an existing or new beach on an interactive map and input various attributes and images.

 **Technologies**: Java, Firestore, Google Cloud Functions, Map APIs, Picasso